TelstraCloud/tpn-jwt-auth-proxy/README.md

 }
 ```

-The JWT containing the access token as a field. https://jwt.io can be used to
+The JWT contains the access token as a field. https://jwt.io can be used to
 decode the token.

 ```json